wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 chunk from the unmovable pool is used, and that chunk is moved into the movable pool.
 In addition, page free does not change the pool a chunk belongs to, because that would require scanning all pages in the chunk, which is a time consuming task, and it lies on the critical path of the buddy allocator.

+The paper points out two issues with the above memory compaction process.
+First, the process does not minimize fragmentation, causing many pages to be unmovable, since it lacks information on how unmovable pages are distributed on each chunk.
+As a result, 2MB allocation will be less likely to succeed compared with the case where fragmentation is minimized.
+Second, fragmentation will cause the latency of synchronous compaction (which happens during page fault) to increase.